-The truth is, microblading is not successful on all skin types (particularly oily or black skin) so it’s definitely worth doing your research first.
+The truth is, microblading is not 100% successful on all skin types (research shows that it is less so on oily, and sometimes black, skin*) so it’s definitely worth doing your research first.
 ‘Does microblading work on older skin?’ is a question I’ve posed to Google time and time again.
 I therefore thought that some of you might be interested in my microblading experience.
 If it worked for Helen Mirren in her 60s, then it was worth a try in my late 40s!

 I’ve hated my eyebrows for as long as I can remember.
 During my childhood and young teens, the naturally bushy eyebrows that I was born with, were a subject of much mockery.
 During the 90s when I finally plucked up the courage to do something about them, I went a little too far, resulting in two thin (non-matching) lines of whispy shapelessness – lines that sadly never grew back!
 I had a brief dalliance with threading (the least said about that the better) and more recently, I resorted to the daily chore of filling them in with a pencil.

 For the last 3 years, I’ve been having the stray hairs waxed every 6 weeks and the few hairs that I do have, tinted.
 When my beautician, Jasmine, said that she was going on a course to learn how to do microblading, I was the first in line.
 Looking for guinea-pigs at a 50% discount?
 Even more reason to sign up!

 Your Microblading Questions Answered

 First up, I’m going to answer some of the questions that I know you’re probably dying to ask…